-Complete all bulletin submissions.
-This includes the bulletin announcements for the novena in preparation of the Solemnity of the Annunciation and invitations for parishioners to receive the Blessing of a Child in the Womb.
+Complete all bulletin submissions for the month of March.
+This includes the bulletin announcements for the novena in preparation for the Solemnity of the Annunciation, information on 25th anniversary of The Gospel of Life, and invitations for parishioners to receive the Blessing of a Child in the Womb.
+Begin highlighting these celebrations on bulletin boards, in newsletters, and on social media.